suvodeep12/u.gg-Scraper/readme.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Install the required libraries using pip install -r requirements.txt.
+2. Install Selenium using pip install selenium.
 3. Run the script.

 ## Prerequisites